Micah Stampley: Early life

-Micah Stampley was born on September 7, 1971 to Richard and Delmarie Stampley.
-The fifth of eight children, he exhibited his musical talent from the tender age of four.
-By age seven, he was directing the church choir and teaching vocal arrangements and harmonies.
-Micah grew up in Baton Rouge, Louisiana.

-Stampley spent his youth soaking up the sounds of Andrae Crouch, Michael W. Smith and Shirley Caesar as well as Michael Jackson, Billy Ocean and Cyndi Lauper.
+As a youth, Stampley listened to Andrae Crouch, Michael W. Smith, Shirley Caesar, Michael Jackson, Billy Ocean and Cyndi Lauper.

-Stampley graduated from Natchitoches Central High School where he earned several music awards.
-By age 13 he was serving as the minister of music together with his brother (who was his best friend) in their father's church.

 Career

 Stampley sang, between 1994 and 1997, in Rev. Earl Johnson's church in Pasadena, California.
 Then he went back to Louisiana, at his father's church music department.
 In 1998 he married Heidi Jones, a fellow gospel singer and nursing student.
 Heidi has been instrumental in her husband's career, writing several songs for his debut album.
 In 1999 the couple relocated to New Orleans when Stampley accepted a position as co-choir director and musician for Bishop Paul Morton's Greater St. Stephen's Church.

 In 2003 Stampley became assistant minister of music at St. Agnes Baptist Church in Houston.
 Organist Marcus Dawson, an associate of Bishop T. D. Jakes, noticed Stampley's voice.
 The following January Stampley won the 2004 Stellar Award Gospel Star Search competition.
 Stampley signed a record contract with Jakes and Dawson, refusing some other labels.